YannCebron/m68kplugin/docs/plan.md

 1. TOC
 {:toc}

-> Suggest features missing in this list in [GitHub issues](https://github.com/YannCebron/m68kplugin/issues)
+> Please see [Contributing](https://github.com/YannCebron/m68kplugin/blob/main/CONTRIBUTING.md) on how to submit feature ideas and contribute to this project.

 ## Target Architecture